This post may contain affiliate links. Please see my disclosure policy for more details.

 If the hustle and bustle of big cities like Sydney and Melbourne isn’t your cup of tea, then the slower pace and smaller feel of Perth and Adelaide may be a better option for you.

-The abundance of beaches in Perth and Adelaide make them more attractive options for many than Brisbane, which sits on mud flats.
-The relatively affordable property in SA and WA make the Australian dream of coastal living more realistic too.
+The abundance of beaches in Perth and Adelaide may make both cities a more attractive option for many than Brisbane, which sits on mud flats.
+The relatively affordable property in SA and WA also make the Australian dream of coastal living more realistic.

 8. Travel Destinations Near Adelaide and Perth